Vinzala

 Focus Areas

-Japanese emphasis on concept exploration before procedure
+Japanese emphasis on concept exploration, explanation, and proof habits

 Singapore flagSingapore